 Process for admitting new members to the CERN

-Anyone interested in joining CERN should contact a current CERN member to express their interest and discuss a short introductory statement to be circulated to the network.
-This statement should include the following information:
+Anyone interested in joining CERN should contact two current CERN members to endorse their membership.
+In consultation with these members, a short Introductory Statement is to be composed that includes the following information:

 - If applicable, any contact you have had with CERN members